zlehmann/using-active-model-serializer-v-000/README.md

 ### Rendering With Explicit Serializers

-What if next we were building our our Author show page and wanted to render a list of their posts along with it?
+What if next we were building our our Author show page and wanted to render a list of an author's posts along with the author's information?

 Should be as simple as adding a `has_many :posts` to the `AuthorSerializer`, right?
 Let's give it a shot: